KaushalGupta49/Microsoft-Future-Ready-Talent-Internship-Project/README.md

 Project Title : Ed-Learn

 Problem Statement/Opportunity :

-A small business wants to build a smart and elegantly designed website as the online shopping industry has been growing at an incredible rate in today's world.
+Creating a small online resource and open-source library to deliever content and resources to students.
+It contain content from different websites and open resources collectively, so the user don't have to look up for resources throughout the Internet.
 To build a whole website they have chosen Azure Cloud Platform.
-Build a website that have awesome features like banner text slider, eye-catching hover effects, smooth scrolling navigation, gallery light box effect, and much more to serve their customers.
+Build a website that have awesome features like banner text slider, eye-catching hover effects, smooth scrolling navigation, gallery light box effect, and much more to serve their users.

 Project Description :

 This is a project for Library and Resourses from different websites.

 This is a project for FutureReadyTalent Internship...........

-I have created an online store named " Level-up Lifestyle " using boot strap framework, HTML, CSS, and Javascript.
+I have created an online library named " Ed-Learn " using bootstrap framework, HTML, CSS, and Javascript and some open source resource.
 It helps people to choose and explore trendy outfits according to their daily style needs.
-This smart and elegantly designed website has awesome features like banner text slider, eye-catching hover effects, smooth scrolling navigation, gallery light box effect, and much more.
+This smart and elegantly designed website has awesome features like banner text slider, smooth scrolling navigation, gallery light box effect, and much more.
 This website is a 100% responsive cross-browser template, compatible on all devices, and displayed on all screen sizes.
-This project is created both for sellers and customers as it has an attractive design to draw customers' attention and helps the seller to showcase their best products.
-This way a customer can get any product at his/her doorstep without actually stepping out of the home.
+This project is created both for sellers and customers as it has an attractive design to draw users' attention and helps the library to showcase their best products.
+This way a student can get any resource at his/her doorstep without actually stepping out of the home.
 I am using Microsoft Azure with Github to deploy the website and finish this project.

 Primary Azure Technology : Static Web Apps, Web Apps